tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/scada-observables.md

 ## Operator action patterns and anomalies

-Stedin's SCADA logs operator actions at a fine grain: not just which switches were operated, but which operator did it, when, and from which control-room terminal.
+The SCADA logs operator actions at a fine grain: not just which switches were operated, but which operator did it, when, and from which control-room terminal.
 Over time, an operator develops a pattern of working hours, typical commands, typical sequence of actions, and typical response times to alarms.
 An operator who normally works 08:00-17:00 suddenly logging in at 02:00 is anomalous.
 An operator who typically issues five switching commands per shift suddenly issuing fifty in an hour is hard to explain.
 An operator who normally manages low-voltage distribution and suddenly accessing high-voltage relay settings is suspicious.
+A command executed and then at once reversed, an open followed immediately by a close, or a protection function disabled and re-enabled, is another tell: the journal holds two contradictory commands in quick succession, the shape of a temporary change made and then hidden.
 The credential-compromise signals underneath these patterns, simultaneous sessions, failed-then-successful logins, logins from unexpected places, are read from the authentication record.

 Commands outside the operator's authorisation level are another pattern.
-Stedin's Bedrijfsvoering system defines what each operator is Schakelbevoegd to do.
+The [Bedrijfsvoering system](../../operating-context/operations-and-cadence/operational-procedures-and-change.md) defines what each operator is Schakelbevoegd to do.
 If an operator with authorisation only for low-voltage work attempts to issue a command on a high-voltage substation and the command is rejected, that is evidence either of an attacker using the operator's compromised credentials or of a confusion about what the operator is authorised for.
 Approval